 Cracked Or Broken Teeth

 People with sensitive teeth may feel discomfort or pain when taking hot or cold foods and beverages.
 It can be caused by receding gums, cracked teeth, gum disease, and worn-down crowns or fillings.
-In some people, tooth sensitivity naturals is due to thinner enamel.
+In some people, tooth sensitivity naturals are due to thinner enamel.

 Treating Dental Problems